 2. Make sure that students wash their hands (soap and warm water is fine) before and after breakfast, snacks, lunch and after each bathroom visit.
 Of course, this is more difficult to monitor with older students, but friendly reminders will be helpful.

-3. Set up a sanitation station in your healthy classroom that includes: liquid pump non-antibacterial soap, non-toxic hand sanitizer*, tissue and paper towels to dry hands and waste basket.
+3. Set up a sanitation station in your healthy classroom that includes: liquid pump non-antibacterial soap, non-toxic hand sanitizer*, tissue and paper towels to dry hands and a waste basket.
 Instruct students that they must wash, dry and sanitize (in that order) their hands before leaving the station.

 6. If school policies allow, purchase an essential oil diffuser and diffuse lemongrass for ten minutes several times daily.
+Diffuse for 15 minutes before school, during lunch and again after school.
+Some children may have allergies to certain oils, be mindful of this.

 7. Cut down on clutter as well as items that harbor pathogens and dust mites.
 Examples would be rugs, sofas, bean bag chairs.

-9. Encourage children to use their own crayons, pencils, rulers, etc. and not borrow from or lend to other students.
+9. Encourage children to use their own crayons, pencils, rulers, etc. and not to borrow from or lend to other students.

 10. Proper ventilation is also important.
 If possible, open windows and doors to let fresh air in and circulate the air whenever possible.